jeromefung/teensy_lockin/README.txt

-pyserial - the python library for serial communication pandas - useful for dealing with datasets, makes dataframes matplotlib - used for creating graphs
+pyserial - the python library for serial communication pandas - useful for dealing with datasets, makes dataframes matplotlib - used for creating graphs time - used for ensuring the GUI does not get stuck when reading data from Teensy